neosam/my-bevy-test/README.md

 python2 -m SimpleHTTPServer
 ```

-Now you can run the game over http://localhost:8000
+Now you can run the game by open http://localhost:8000 in your browser.